Does Birth Control Pills Delay Menopause?

 Birth control pills do not just help you avoid pregnancy, but they also have various health benefits.
 However, suppose you have reached the perimenopause and menopause stages and still show no symptoms.
 In that case, you must consider stopping the pills for a while.

 But, when you do that, you can put yourself at risk of an unwanted pregnancy, especially if your periods haven’t yet stopped.
 So, talk to your doctor, who may advise you on alternatives for birth control pills.
-However, if you are 55 and above, birth control pills can be stopped as pregnancy chances are almost nil.

 References: